sewmyheadon/bug-spray/README.md

 ## Description

-_Bug Spray_ is a suite of developer tools including Kint, Whoops, and Composer.
+_Bug Spray_ is a WordPress plugin that contains a small suite of developer tools to make WordPress development and debugging easier and more fun.

 This plugin includes the following features: